kingzamzon/docs/docs/sdk/capacity-credits.md

 ## **Delegating Access to your Capacity Credits NFT**

 Usage of your Capacity Credits NFT may be delegated to other wallets.
 To create a `Capacity Credits NFT delegation` you can do so with the following example
-Here we use the `capacityTokenId` we recieved when minting our Capacity Credit.
+Here we use the `capacityTokenId` we received when minting our Capacity Credit.

 ```javascript
 const litNodeClient = new LitNodeClient({